Jcing95/JcingWorld/README.md

 #####My Goals are:
 - simple and smooth ingame World Editing
-- leveling and fighting including many skills as:
+- leveling and fighting including many skills such as:
   - mining
   - fishing
   - woodcutting